sprucelabsai/spruce-documentation/src/pages/getting-started/install-cli.md

 # Install the Spruce CLI

 This is the fastest way to get up and running with the Spruce CLI.
-This is a great way to get started in writing regression proof node modules.
+It's the best way to get started in writing regression proof node modules.

 1. Install <a href="https://nodejs.org/en/">latest LTS Node</a>.
 3. Install <a href="https://code.visualstudio.com">Visual Studio Code (vscode)</a>.